thaddeus002/yghh/README.md

         Require all granted
     </Directory>

-Then restart apache deamon :
+Then restart apache deamon to take into account this new configuration.

     $ sudo service apache2 restart

-following apache's version.

 ### create a repository

-To create the repository `yghh` owned by `yannick`, first create the user `yannick` with group `git`.
+We now want to create the repository `yghh` owned by the user `yannick`.

-    $ sudo adduser yannick git

-To prevent this user to obtain a shell (through ssh) on the server, configure git-shell as his login shell.
+So we'll create the user `yannick` with group `git`.
+To prevent this user to obtain a shell (through ssh) on the server, his login shell will be `git-shell`.

-If git-shell is not in /etc/shells, first add it :
+If `git-shell` is not in `/etc/shells`, first add it :

     $ sudo which git-shell >> /etc/shells

-Then change yannick's shell :
+Then create the user :

-    $ sudo chsh git -s `which git-shell`
+    $ sudo useradd -g git -s /usr/bin/git-shell yannick

-Optionnaly put his public key in `~yannick/.ssh` to not be asked for password.
-Or put an password with command `passwd yannick`.
+You may put his public key in `~yannick/.ssh` to not be asked for password.
+Otherwise set a default password for this user :

+    $ sudo passwd yannick

 Create now an empty bare repository, and add write rights to group :